TalhaMunir-JD/Talha-Munir/README.md

 # Talha-Munir
-#Talha Munir

-Read me file:
+# Read me file

-Prerequisites for the project:
+# prerequisites for the project to run

-Any ide suppoting java
+Any ide suppoting java like eclipse
 Java8+

-Things to be done for starting the game:
+# Things to be done for starting the game:

 At first make a project castlevenia and then make three packages First one Castlevenia and add the following classes into it: